trenskow/tabsvsspaces/README.md

 What?!?!?
 Tabs and spaces on the same line - are you f&%#€!? kidding me?
 No, I'm not.
 This is so practical for every reason.
 Now me - the two-character-tab-stop-guy comes along, and it looks like this.

 	if (mycondition == true) {
-	> /*  Here I have a multiline comment
-	> ····which I would like to be aligned,
-	> ····so when I read it, the lines
-	> ····are perfectly aligned.  */
+	  /*  Here I have a multiline comment which I would like to be aligned, so when I read it, the lines are perfectly aligned.  */
 	}

 See?
 Two-space indentation - alignment still works.